Schreibert/balatro-rs/docs/JOKERS.md

 **Complex/Missing Systems (3):**
 Matador, OopsAll6s, TradingCard

-**Total:** 20 unique stubbed jokers (some requirements overlap across categories)
+**Total:** 15 unique stubbed jokers (some requirements overlap across categories)

 **Note:** ChaosTheClown has been moved to "Implemented (Not Tested)" as it sets the free_reroll modifier.
-MarbleJoker and MidasMask have been implemented and tested.
+Phase 2 completed MarbleJoker and MidasMask (card modification).
+Phase 3 completed all 5 retrigger jokers (HangingChad, Hack, SockAndBuskin, Dusk, Seltzer).

 ## Overview